-Orthokeratology or ortho-K is a fascinating procedure that we have been using here at Arbuthnots since the mid 1990s.
+Orthokeratology or ortho-K is a fascinating procedure that we have been using here at Arbuthnots since the mid 1990s, serving patients from across South Wales as well as further afield.
 In essence, it is a procedure whereby a specially designed hard (RGP) contact lens is worn comfortably overnight leaving you contact lens or glasses free during the day.
 This contact lens then gently reshapes the cornea.
 The cornea is the almost invisible window at the front of our eye.
 Its curvature determines our prescription therefore changing its curvature can leave us glasses free.
 This procedure is most suitable for moderately short-sighted people with low levels of astigmatism.

 People who may benefit from orthokeratology are: